y-scope/clp-ffi-py/README.md

 python -m unittest -bv
 ```

-Note: the testing procedure showing above only works when installing the package using
-`pip install -e .`.
-If the package is installed from a whl file into the site package, the tester cannot be launched from
+Note: If the package is installed from a `whl` file into the site packages,
+rather than installed locally (`pip install -e .`),
+the tester cannot be launched from the project's root directory.
+If `unittest` is ran from the root directory,
-the project's root directory because the `clp_ffi_py` module import conflicts with the directory
+the local `clp_ffi_py` directory will shadow the `clp_ffi_py` module installed.
-`clp_ffi_py`.

 ## Build and Test with cibuildwheel